 Finding cat blood in urine can be quite scary.
-The medical term for this condition is hematuria.
-Female cats are more prone to develop this disorder.
-And it can indicate potentially serious diseases.
+The medical term for this condition is haematuria.
+Female cats are more prone to develop this disorder, and it can indicate potentially serious diseases.
 Your cat peeing blood but acting normally usually means a mild ailment.
-But a visit to the vets will put your mind at rest.
-And get to the bottom of any serious underlying problems.
+But a visit to the vets will put your mind at rest, and get to the bottom of any serious underlying problems.

 Learn more about blood in cat urine – what you need to know and do here…